gorhill/uBlock/README.md

 **µBlock is not an "ad blocker", it's a blocker in the broad sense**, which happens to block ads through its support of [Adblock Plus filter syntax](https://adblockplus.org/en/filters).

 _EasyList_, _EasyPrivacy_ and _Peter Lowe's Adservers_ list are enabled by default when you install µBlock.
 Many more lists are readily available to protect yourself from trackers, analytics, data mining, and more ads.
+Hosts files are supported.

 In my opinion, ads are just the visible portions of privacy-invading apparatus entering your browser when you visit most sites nowadays.